40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 Marketing-speak can only tell you so much about how a tool works.

-Here are four examples of companies that have utilized niche tools for customer support to improve specific outcomes for their businesses.
+Here are three examples of companies that have utilized niche tools for customer support to improve specific outcomes for their businesses.

 Goal Grass ↔ Keeping (Scaled customer support)